 Please join us in our efforts to raise awareness and gain support for our orphanage project!
 On Sunday, November 4th, starting at 12am and going a full 24 hours we will be going without food.
 You can do this fast anywhere and everywhere, you don’t even have to leave your couch!
 The money you would have spent eating that day will be directly donated to help build a home for children who desperately need it.

-Or you can mail it in to:
+Mail it in to:

 Nhowe Mission – Let’s Build an Orphanage Fund